ga-wdi-boston/html-angular-directives/README.md

 ## What is Angular?

-Angular is a client-side structural framework that was developed by a Google employee.
-It gives our HTML a fresh batch of steriods.
+Angular is a client-side structural framework that was developed by Google.
+It leverages javascript to give our HTML a fresh batch of steriods.
 How, you ask?

 1. Data-Binding